Manage Existing Connectors | Yext Hitchhikers Platform

 - How to manage Connector frequency and Run Modes

-Once you have created a Connector, click Knowledge Graph in the navigation bar, and click Connectors to view all of your Connectors.
+Once you have created a Connector, click Content in the navigation bar, and click Connectors to view all of your Connectors.
+From the overview screen, you are able to:

 Duplicate a Connector